MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Get-MgBetaSecurityThreatIntelligenceHostPortHost.md

 The host related to this hostPort.
 This is a reverse navigation property.
 When you navigate to hostPorts from a host, assume that this is a return reference.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgSecurityThreatIntelligenceHostPortHost](/powershell/module/Microsoft.Graph.Security/Get-MgSecurityThreatIntelligenceHostPortHost?view=graph-powershell-1.0)

 ## SYNTAX